This blog was originally published in September, 2019.

 Believing that something could be wrong with your heart is a scary feeling.
 Heart palpitations can make you fear the worst, but palpitations are actually quite common and usually nothing to worry about.

 However, that’s not to say that you should ignore them completely.
-Rarely, they could be a sign of a more serious condition like AFib.
-Knowing when to worry about heart palpitations can help you catch certain conditions early so that you can seek treatment.
+Rarely, they could be a sign of a more serious condition like atrial fibrillation or AFib.
+Knowing when to worry about heart palpitations can help you catch certain conditions early so that you can seek the appropriate treatment option.

 What are Heart Palpitations?